nvtkaszpir/prusa-connect-camera-script/docs/configuration.env.md

 * `CAMERA_COMMAND`
 * `CAMERA_COMMAND_EXTRA_PARAMS`

-Those env vars will be filled in in the next steps.
+Those env vars will be filled in the next steps.

 Full list of env vars can be seen [here](./configuration.env.full.md)